San Anselmo (Nokomis and Meadowcroft) Sewer Improvements

 Complete: Spring 2019

-Maggiora & Ghilotti, Inc. will resume work on critical improvements to Ross Valley Sanitary District (RVSD) sewer infrastructure in the Broadmoor neighborhood as part of the San Anselmo Sewer Improvements (Nokomis & Meadowcroft) Project.
+Maggiora & Ghilotti, Inc. has resumed work on critical improvements to Ross Valley Sanitary District (RVSD) sewer infrastructure in the Broadmoor neighborhood as part of the San Anselmo Sewer Improvements (Nokomis & Meadowcroft) Project.

 Regular work hours and road closures will be Monday – Friday, from 9 AM to 7 PM.
 This schedule is weather dependent and subject to change.
 We will notify you if changes are necessary.

-Click here to view the April 15 Construction Notice (PDF) for more information about upcoming construction on Broadmoor Ave.
+Click here to view the May 6 Construction Notice (PDF) for more information about construction on Broadmoor Ave.

 Project Information and Construction Notices